intellij-rust/intellij-rust/ARCHITECTURE.md

 # Name resolution

-PSI itself does not carry much semantic information.
+PSI itself does not carry any semantic information.
 You need to connect definitions of things with their usages to be able to do code completion and navigation.
 This is handled by references.
 Some PSI elements can return a special `RustReference` object from their `getReference` method.
-This `RustReference` has `resolve` method, which will return the definition the reference element refers to.
-The definitions usually implement `RustNamedElement` interface.
+This `RsReference` has a `resolve` method, which will return the definition the reference element refers to.
+The definitions usually implement `RsNamedElement` interface.
 Here's an example

 ```
 // This is function, functions are `NamedElement`s.